Greece Travel Guide

 Website: https://gtp.gr/RoutesForm.asp

 This is a Greek-operated site and always seems to have accurate ferry schedules.
-You have to enter the islands you want to go between and the date you want to travel.
+You must enter the islands you want to go between and the date you want to travel.
 It will tell you if no ferries operate that route, or if they do, it lists the times available but doesn’t include prices.

 DirectFerries